simondilhas/practice_circle/docs/howto/organize/lifecycle/create_a_circle.md

 The first session sets the tone.
 Keep it simple, honest, and aligned with the structure.

+> **💡 Introduction Meeting Script**: For a detailed, tested script that introduces new people to the Practice Circle, see the [Introduction Meeting Script](introduction_meeting.md).
+This script provides a complete framework for welcoming newcomers and explaining the circle's principles through embodied practice.

 ### Before People Arrive

 - Arrive early to set up the space